Your browser does not support JavaScript.

 Introduction

-Placer County Superintendent of Schools Gayle Garbolino-Mojica is pleased to announce the 2023 Placer County Classified School Employees of the Year.
+Placer County Superintendent of Schools Gayle Garbolino-Mojica is pleased to announce the 2025 Placer County Classified School Employees of the Year.

 “It takes an entire school community to ensure our students are ready for college, career and life," said Superintendent Garbolino-Mojica.
 “As the Placer County Superintendent of Schools, I am honored to recognize these amazing individuals for their commitment and contribution in making Placer County gold in education."

 Each year, Placer County honors nine Classified School Employees of the Year who best symbolize the profession's contributions and commitment to quality education.
-Honorees are then eligible to participate in the state program facilitated by the California Department of Education.

-Congratulations to the 2023 Placer County Classified School Employees of the Year!
+Congratulations to the 2025 Placer County Classified School Employees of the Year!

 Clerical

-2023 Clerical & Administrative Services Classified Employee of the Year
+2025 Clerical & Administrative Services Classified Employee of the Year

 Foresthill Union School District

-Sandra Whitespeare
+Sandra Valdez

-2023 Food & Nutrition Services Classified Employee of the Year
+2025 Security Services Classified Employee of the Year

 Placer Union High School District